 ‘I’m Saudi.
 I’m sorry.’

-Safa Al Ahmad is a Saudi freelance journalist based in the Middle East.
-She has worked both in print and for TV, for major channels in the region, and was a finalist for the 2012 Rory Peck awards for freelance journalism.
-With the start of the second intifada she travelled to Palestine, then on to Lebanon, Bahrain, the Democratic Republic of Congo and Libya, among others.
+Safa Al Ahmad, a Saudi journalist working independently in the Middle East, has experience in both print and television journalism for prominent regional channels.
+She was recognized as a finalist for the 2012 Rory Peck Awards for her freelance reporting.
+She began her career covering the second intifada in Palestine before extending her coverage to Lebanon, Bahrain, the Democratic Republic of Congo, Libya, and various other locations.